flyzhangjian/git/readme.txt

-git is a distributed version
-git is free software
+Git is a distributed version control system. git is a version git is free software